-A ferry sinks in the Yellow Sea off the coast of China, killing hundreds of people on this day in 1999.
+A ferry sinks in the Yellow Sea off the coast of China, killing hundreds of people on November 24, 1999.
 The ship had caught fire while in the midst of a storm and nearly everyone on board perished, including the captain.

 The Dashun, a 9,000-ton vessel, was transporting passengers from the port city of Yantai in China’s Shandong province to Dalian, near Korea, on November 24.
 It was snowing and windy when the ship, carrying approximately 300 passengers and 40 crew members, left Yantai.
 Just a short way into the journey, a fire broke out on board.
 Although the exact cause is unknown, many believe that the gas tank on a vehicle the ship was carrying may have ruptured.